kevinau/kevinau.github.io/index.md

 Author
 ======

 PennyLedger is being developed by Kevin Holloway.
 Kevin has 30+ years in IT, working as a Solutions Architect and Senior Developer.
 His most recent work has been on customer facing, web applications, using the full suite of Java technologies.
-He has a BA (Hons) and a post graduate Diploma of Computer Science, as well as various industry qualifications.
+He has a BA (Hons), a post graduate Diploma of Computer Science, and various industry qualifications.

 Kevin now lives in his home town of Adelaide, Australia.
 Before that he was working in NZ and England.